 The price of the monthly contract depends on your carrier, the phone, and the amount of minutes/data you need.
 The average monthly cost is 29.99€.

 With a more expensive prepaid card, you are paying extra for the freedom of being off contract.

 If you are unsure of your future in Berlin, need the extra bit of freedom, or don’t like the idea of being committed to one phone company for 2 years, then prepaid is the way to go.

-Prepaid plans can be bought at most grocery stores, some Spätis, and stores like DM, Rossmann, as well as electronics stores such as Media Markt and Saturn.
+Prepaid plans can be bought at most grocery stores, some convenience stores (or Spätis), and stores like DM, Rossmann, as well as electronics stores such as Media Markt and Saturn.

 Prepaid cards do not charge a monthly fee and can be used in any unlocked phone.
 If your phone is not unlocked, or you do not have a phone, then you might have to pay a lot more than anticipated since phones without a contract tend to be pricier.

 When using a prepaid plan, you must pay every month for service by purchasing a Guthaben for a certain amount of money.
-This Guthaben can be purchased at various locations such as the grocery store, Media Markt, and some spätis.
+This Guthaben can be purchased at various locations such as the grocery store, Media Markt, and some Spätis.
 You must only tell the cashier for which company and for what amount you need the Guthaben.
-The actual Guthaben is a code that you can enter either online, by calling your phone carrier, or through an app depending on your provider (such as myO2/meinO2).
-This process is not overly complicated, but it is a hassle to have to purchase the Guthaben every month, especially if you do not speak German.
+The Guthaben itself is a code you can enter either online, by calling your phone carrier, or through an app depending on your provider (such as myO2/meinO2).
+This process is not overly complicated, but it can be a hassle to have to purchase the Guthaben every month, especially if you do not speak German.